Love Story (Taylor Swift song): Commercial performance

 In the United States, "Love Story" debuted at number 16 on the Billboard Hot 100 and at number 25 on the Hot Country Songs chart, both dated September 27, 2008.
 The next week, it reached number five on the Hot 100.
 The single peaked at number four on the Hot 100 chart dated January 17, 2009, and spent 49 weeks on the chart.
 It spent two weeks atop the Hot Country Songs chart.
 On the Pop Songs chart, which tracks US pop radio, "Love Story" reached number one on the week ending February 28, 2009.
 It became the first song to top both the country-radio and pop-radio charts and surpassed the number-three-peaking "You're Still the One" (1998) by Shania Twain as the highest-charting country crossover to pop radio.

 On other Billboard airplay charts, "Love Story" peaked at number one on Adult Contemporary and number three on Adult Pop Songs.
 Together with "Teardrops on My Guitar" (2007), "Love Story" made Swift the first artist in the 2000s decade to have two titles each reach the top 10 of four airplay charts; Hot Country Songs, Pop Songs, Adult Pop Songs, and Adult Contemporary.
 It topped the 2009 year-end Radio Songs chart.
 By February 2009, it was the first country song to sell three million downloads.
 In 2015, the Recording Industry Association of America (RIAA) certified "Love Story" eight-times platinum.
 The single had sold 6.2 million copies in the United States by October 2022 and became Swift's highest-selling single in the nation.

-"Love Story" was Swift's first international hit, peaking at number-one in Australia, becoming her first, and where it was certified fifteen-times platinum.
-It peaked within the top five of singles charts in Japan (three), and the wider English-speaking world: the United Kingdom (two), Ireland (three), New Zealand (three), Canada (four), and Scotland (five).
-In mainland Europe, the single peaked at number ten on the European Hot 100 Singles chart, number four in the Czech Republic, number six in Hungary, number seven in Norway, and number ten in Sweden, top twenty in Denmark, France and the Netherlands and top forty in Belgium and Germany.
-"Love Story" was certified four-times platinum in the United Kingdom and New Zealand, double platinum in Canada, platinum in Denmark and Germany, and gold in Italy, France and Japan.
+"Love Story" was Swift's first number-one single in Australia, where it was certified fifteen-times platinum by the Australian Recording Industry Association (ARIA).
+It peaked within the top five of singles charts in Japan (three), and in the countries of the English-speaking world: the United Kingdom (two), Ireland (three), New Zealand (three), and Canada (four).
+In continental Europe, the single peaked at number ten on the European Hot 100 Singles chart, number four in the Czech Republic, number six in Hungary, number seven in Norway, and number ten in Sweden.
+"Love Story" was certified four-times platinum in the United Kingdom and New Zealand, double platinum in Canada, and platinum in Denmark and Germany.
 It sold 6.5 million digital copies worldwide and was the sixth-most-downloaded single of 2009.
 By February 2021, estimated worldwide sales of "Love Story" stood at 18 million units.